Practical Guide6 min readBy Trace Cohen|Last updated: 2026-05-21

 Frequently Asked Questions

-Can I use my HSA for Botox?
+Can I use my HSA card to pay for Botox?

-Is TMJ Botox tax deductible?
+Is Botox for sweating (hyperhidrosis) always tax deductible?

 Find a Provider Near You